neoforged/Documentation/docs/gui/screens.md

 ### Ticking Screens

 Screens also tick using the `#tick` method to perform some level of client side logic for rendering purposes.
-The most common example is the `EditBox` for the blinking cursor.

 ```java
 // In some Screen subclass